-The DSP addresses the need for portals and interfaces that allow users to interact directly and securely with Broad science — methods, datasets, visualizations, analyses, and knowledge.
+The DSP addresses the need for portals and interfaces that allow users to interact directly and securely with scientific outputs — methods, datasets, visualizations, analyses, and knowledge.
 The platform also builds patient-focused web and mobile disease registries to help foundations, patient advocates, and researchers collaborate in the search for new treatments and cures.

 DSP-constructed platforms, such as the Data Donation Platform (which enables direct participant engagement, including consent and recontact, via intuitive web and mobile interfaces), tap the Workbench infrastructure to take in, process, and present all manner of research- and patient/clinician-derived data as appropriate.
 For instance, our user interfaces provide means to:

 - Collect health information, sampling kit requests, genomic data, and informed consent from patients wishing to participate in a disease registry or engage research project, and/or their care providers.